THE TEMPESTS

 I have enjoyed all the music I have performed over the years but much of this would not have been possible without the vibrant Teesside group scene of the early sixties.
 I feel privileged to have been a part of it.
 They were great times.
 Long may they live in our memories.

-This page is dedicated to Alec Geddes who passed away peacefully on September 14th, 2021 aged 84.
+This page is dedicated to Alec Geddes who passed away peacefully on September 14th, 2021 aged 84 and to Barry Grimwood who sadly left us on September 10th, 2024, aged 86.